MANUSCRIPT STYLE & FORMAT

 Type of contribution:

-research article (max.
-40 000 characters, including abstract, list of references and notes);
+original research article (aprox.
+40 000 characters, including mandatory abstract, list of references and notes);

 The manuscript should be submitted to analeFSPUB@fspub.unibuc.ro in a single message containing two files (both saved as *.doc / *.docx / *.rtf) in A4 page format: